 After just 24 hours of using the oil, the treatment group experienced a decrease in symptoms of 19.6 percent.

 4. Boost Energy Levels

-Did you know that essential oils can help to boost your energy levels and even improve your athletic performance?
-Some oils have stimulating effects and can actually increase oxygen to your brain, which will leave you feeling refreshed, focused and energized.
+Did you know that essential oils can help boost your energy levels and even improve your athletic performance?
+Some oils have stimulating effects and can actually increase oxygen to your brain.
+This leaves you feeling refreshed, focused and energized.